We Analyzed the Future Direction of Nuvve Holding Corp. (NVVE), Here is What We Found

 Nuvve Holding Corp.
-(NASDAQ:NVVE) went up by 32.34% from its latest closing price compared to the recent 1-year high of $15.65.
-The company’s stock price has collected 64.05% of gains in the last five trading sessions.
+(NASDAQ:NVVE) went down by -23.42% from its latest closing price compared to the recent 1-year high of $15.65.
+The company’s stock price has collected 85.14% of gains in the last five trading sessions.
 The Wall Street Journal reported on 05/17/21 that Stonepeak and Charging Firm Nuvve Want to Electrify School Buses

 Is It Worth Investing in Nuvve Holding Corp.
 (NASDAQ :NVVE) Right Now?